jake-hatfield/jake-hatfield/src/lib/markdown/projects/leadgeek-v2/index.md

 I hate Google Analytics, I really do.
 Nothing is ever free, and using GA makes your users Google's product.
 Not only that, but you have to display abrasive cookie banners to comply with GDPR.
 Ick.

-I opted for Fathom Analytics, which is a privacy-focused, paid analytics tool.
+I opted for Umami, which is a privacy-focused, self-hosted tool.
+I run it on a Raspberry Pi 4.
 One of the most massive advantages I hadn't considered when switching is that I get significantly better anonymous data since I can serve my analytics script from a custom domain _not on a blocklist_.

-It's really enjoyable to use, and I'll happily continue to pay for the service for all my sites.

 ## Showcase